jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 The general stacking approach is available in the tidymodels framework through [`stacks`](https://github.com/tidymodels/stacks) package (developmental stage).

 However, SuperLearner is currently not available in the tidymodels framework.
-If you'd like to, you can easily build and add a parsnip model.
+You can easily build and add a parsnip model if you'd like to.
 If you are interested in knowing more about it, please look at [this vignette](https://www.tidymodels.org/learn/develop/models/) of the tidymodels.

 ### Applications